CUSTOMER EXPERIENCE IN OUR MODERN ERA

 The objective, then, is clear.
-To score a 10 its fundamental to go even beyond non-negotiable standards.
+To score a 10, it is fundamental to go even beyond non-negotiable standards.
 We must produce personalized attention.
-The client is looking for emotional intelligence in their interactions with businesses, aside from an excellent service.
+The client is actually looking for emotional intelligence in his interactions with businesses, aside from an excellent service.

-The goal of customer care in your business must be to sow emotional intelligence in every sale and every transaction.
+The goal of customer care in your business must be to show emotional intelligence in every sale and every transaction.

 Customer experience and mirror neurons

-Mirror neurons are an specialized kind of neurons that actívate when we execute an action, or when we see another person (or animal) execute said action.
-The most salient example is that of the yawn: when you yawn, look around and you will probably see more than one person yawning, too.
+Mirror neurons are a specialized kind of neurons that activate when we execute an action, or when we see another person (or animal) execute the said action.
+The most salient example is that of the yawn: when you yawn, look around and you will probably see more than one person yawning too.
 Even more, it’s possible to get an urge to yawn just by thinking of other people yawning.

 The power of mirror neurons cannot be undervalued in customer experience.
 For example, if while dealing with a customer we smile, this client will feel happier and more prone to smile.
 This very simple effect can have an enormous effect in income and sales: on Relay newspaper kiosks, where the average transaction time is of twenty seconds, the smile of the vendor has produced an extra 30% in sales.

 The beautiful thing about this effect is that it propagates: when the customer leaves our shop smiling, he will activate the mirror neurons of other city neighbours, and this happiness will spread wherever he goes.